Earlham Admission Requirements

 |Admission Standards||Very High|

-Can I get into Earlham?
-The school has a 52% acceptance rate.
+How hard is it to get into Earlham and can I get accepted?
+The school has a 52% acceptance rate ranking it #3 in Indiana for lowest rate of acceptance.
 Last year, 1,451 out of 2,799 applicants were admitted making Earlham a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 20 percent.
 Earlham College typically accepts and attracts "B+" average high school students.
 Only 20% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|